GitGuardian/APISecurityBestPractices/Leak Mitigation Checklist.md

 > If you committed a password, change it!
 If you committed a key, generate a new one."
 > ([Advice from GitHub :octocat: ](https://help.github.com/articles/removing-sensitive-data-from-a-repository/))

-If you have pushed an API key, your first step should be to immediatly revoke the compromised token.
+If you have pushed an API key, your first step should be to immediately revoke the compromised token.

 It will NOT be enough to delete sensitive information in source code and commit changes or even purge your repository's history.

 Keep in mind that you have to update your application accordingly in order not to break it.
 If your credentials are used by other developers or deployed in your infrastructure, make sure they all get a new version of it.

-**If you are a junior developer, we highly recommend that you talk to your lead developer or to the security guy.
+**If you are a junior developer, we highly recommend that you talk to your lead developer or the security guy.
 It's OK to make mistakes.
 Recognizing a mistake is the best way to show how much you care.**

 ## 1.2.
 (Optional) Delete evidence of the leak